mindis/multimap/docs/cppreference.md

   <td><code>void</code></td>
   <td>
    <code>operator()(const Bytes & key, Map::Iterator iterator)</code>
-   <div>Processes a list iterator that is associated with key, possibly changing the functor's state.
-Note that the iterator will be moved, so that the callable becomes the owner of the iterator.
-Also note that as long as an iterator is alive, the corresponding list is locked by a <a href="#reader-lock">reader lock</a>.<div>
+   <div>Processes a list iterator that is associated with key, possibly changing the callable's state.
+Note that as long as the iterator is alive, the corresponding list is locked by a <a href="#reader-lock">reader lock</a>.<div>
   </td>
  </tr>
 </tbody>